Christian Healthcare Ministries Free

 We know that life can sometimes throw wrenches into our plans, and having life insurance makes it easier for your family to handle the hard times- without worrying about finances on top of their sadness.

 I know that many families worry about high monthly costs, and every bill makes a difference when you’re worried about money.

-We believe that CHM is a low-cost option for health insurance and truly believe your need insurance to be safer, but we understand being apprehensive about another bill in the mail.
+We believe that CHM is a low-cost option for insurance coverage, but we understand being apprehensive about another bill in the mail.

-You’d be surprised how cutting back on your next grocery trip- a few snacks, coffee, and even skipping pre-shredded cheese- can be enough to contribute money towards your health coverage.
+You’d be surprised how cutting back- a few snacks, coffee, and even skipping prepared meals- can be enough to contribute money towards your health coverage.

 And if you need help creating a budget that includes insurance, check out our Savvy budgeting guide to get started.